ufal/npfl139/exam/questions.md

 - Write down the loss used in AlphaZero algorithm.
 [5]

-- What quantities are kept in a node of a Monte-Carlo tree search?
+- What quantities are kept in a node of a AlphaZero Monte-Carlo tree search?
 [5]

-- How are actions selected in a Monte-Carlo tree search?
+- How are actions selected in a AlphaZero Monte-Carlo tree search?
 [10]

-- What does AlphaZero use to maintain exploration in a Monte-Carlo tree search?
+- What does AlphaZero use to maintain exploration in a Monte-Carlo tree search, i.e., how does AlphaZero make sure that even actions with very low prior are sampled enough?
 [5]

-- Describe the backup phase of Monte-Carlo tree search, i.e., the steps you perform when you reach a leaf during the tree search.
+- Describe the backup phase of AlphaZero Monte-Carlo tree search, i.e., the steps you perform when you reach a leaf during the tree search.
 [5]

 - How are the actions selected in AlphaZero self-play?
 [5]